blazium-engine/blazium-docs/tutorials/assets_pipeline/importing_audio_samples.rst

 Supported audio formats
 -----------------------

-Godot provides 3 options to import your audio data: WAV, Ogg Vorbis and MP3.
+Blazium provides 3 options to import your audio data: WAV, Ogg Vorbis and MP3.

 Each format has different advantages: